-Under the terms of the Panoptes acquisition agreement, in consideration for 100% of the outstanding equity interests in Panoptes, the Company paid cash in the amount of \$0.445 million to certain founders and creditors, issued 884,222 shares of Kiora common stock, and issued 45.893 shares (convertible into 13,000 shares of common stock) of Kiora Series D Convertible Preferred Stock at closing.
-Additionally, holdback shares in the amount of 1,500 shares of Series D Convertible Preferred Stock (convertible into 424,685 shares of common stock) will be issued after a period of 18 months from closing, subject to post-closing adjustments or indemnification obligations, and are recorded as equity at the acquisition date.
-A cash payment due to a creditor in December 2021 has been recorded at a fair value of \$0.212 million.
+Under the terms of the Panoptes acquisition agreement, in consideration for 100% of the outstanding equity interests in Panoptes, the Company paid cash in the amount of \$0.445 million to certain founders and creditors, issued 884,222 shares of Kiora common stock, and issued 45.893 shares (convertible into 13,000 shares of common stock) of Kiora Series D Convertible Preferred Stock.
+An additional cash payment is due to a creditor in December 2021 and is recorded at a fair value of \$0.212 million at the acquisition date.

+Additionally, up to 1,500 shares of Series D Convertible Preferred Stock (convertible into 424,685 shares of common stock) will be issued after a period of 18 months from closing, subject to post-closing adjustments or indemnification obligations, and are recorded as contingent consideration and fair valued at \$1.353 million at the acquisition date.

-The Panoptes acquisition also includes milestone payments in cash or stock upon (1) the enrollment and randomization of a first patient into the first FDA Phase III pivotal study of a Panoptes product for \$4.750 million and (2) the FDA approval of the first New Drug Application of a Panoptes product for \$4.750 million.
-If milestones are satisfied in shares, the shares will be issued at a price of not less than \$2.4725 per share or more than \$4.5917 per share.
-The cash or stock milestone payments were recorded as contingent consideration and fair valued at \$2.280 million at the acquisition date.
+The Panoptes acquisition also includes two cash or stock earn-out provisions providing for an additional cash or stock payment of \$.750 million per milestone contingent upon (1) the enrollment and randomization of a first patient into the first FDA Phase III pivotal study of a Panoptes product and (2) the FDA approval of the first New Drug Application of a Panoptes product.
+The cash or stock earn-out payments were recorded as contingent consideration and fair valued at \$2.067 million at the acquisition date.

-The fair value of the shares issued in the Panoptes acquisition was approximately \$.169 million and the fair value of the holdback shares was approximately \$1.500 million based on the 30-day volume weighted average price of the Company's Common Stock as reported by Bloomberg on the closing date of the acquisition, or \$3.5321 per share.
+The fair value of the shares issued in the Panoptes acquisition was approximately \$3.169 million based on the 30-day volume weighted average price of the Company's Common Stock as reported by Bloomberg on the closing date of the acquisition, or \$3.5321 per share.